KimleeHeng/osticket-instructions/prerequisites-installation.md

 ---

+## Table of Contents
+- Create a new Virtual Machine within Azure
+- Installing osTicket prerequisites
+- Installing osTicket
+- Configuring osTicket
+- Exploring osTicket as a Help Desk Professional

+---
-### Step 1: Create a new Virtual Machine within Microsoft Azure
+### Step 1: Create a new Virtual Machine within Azure

 1.1 Search for "Virtual Machine" in the search bar, or navigate to the Virtual Machine section back on the home page.